 Safety is a top priority at BGE.
 We work hard every day to ensure safe and reliable service to all the communities we serve.
-Just as we provide information to help keep our employees safe when performing work in neighborhoods, we also want to make sure our customers are aware of how to keep safe near energy delivery equipment.
+Just as we provide information to help keep our employees safe when performing work in neighborhoods, we also want to make sure our customers know how to keep safe near energy equipment.

 Overhead Line Clearance

-For your safety and the safety of others, BGE urges you to stay away from overhead power lines.
+BGE urges you to stay away from overhead power lines.
 If overhead lines are present and you or your equipment will be working within 10-feet of those lines, the law requires that you MUST contact BGE at 800.685.0123 prior to the start of any work.
-BGE will evaluate the site and determine the best course of action.
-Remember, no work can be started until all necessary safety measures are complete.

-Electrical disturbances, known as surges, have a number of causes such as lightning, falling tree limbs, solar and wind storms and vehicles hitting utility poles.
+Electrical disturbances, known as surges, have a number of causes such as lightning or falling tree limbs.
 BGE recommends using good-quality surge protection equipment for all sensitive electronic equipment, or consider getting whole house protection to safeguard all of your equipment.

 Electric Meters, Fuses and Circuit Breakers